-We are off to a great start with our Homeschool “singuli” (Latin for individual) classes here at St. Monica Catholic School for the 2019-20 school year.
+We will be continuing to offer Homeschool “singuli” (Latin for an individual) classes here at St. Monica Catholic School for the 2020-21 school year.

 Grammar, grammar, grammar!
-We are working on foundations of Latin grammar, specifically, how it magically translates and clarifies English grammar.
-We are reading, translating and memorizing the Signum Crucis (Sign of the Cross), Gloria Patri (Glory Be) and Pater Noster (Our Father) in Ecclesiastical Latin while looking at the Classical origins and differences in pronunciation and, of course, grammar!
-The goal is to create our own Illuminated Prayer Book with the most beloved prayers.
-These fantastic students are already reading adapted passages in Latin, they are making bold leaps with vocabulary and making great insights into Roman culture and society just by looking at the way the language and words are used.
+Latin this year is a continuation of last year’s program as well as an introduction for new students.
+We will continue to work on the foundations of Latin grammar, correctly, how it translates, clarifies, and solidifies English grammar.
+We will read, translate, and memorize the Signum Crucis (Sign of the Cross), Gloria Patri (Glory Be) and Pater Noster (Our Father) in Ecclesiastical Latin while primarily looking at Classical roots of the language!
+Students will begin to read adapted passages in Latin on the first day and make bold leaps with vocabulary while making thoughtful insights into Roman culture and current society just by looking at how to use the language and words.

 Interested in enrolling:

 Contact Jamie North, Advancement Director at email@example.com for additional information.
 Once we receive your application our registrar will contact you with next steps in registering.

 Math 5-8: 8:40 – 9:35 a.m.
 M-TH & 9:37-10:17 a.m.
 Friday

 Wednesday Latin & Literary Analysis/Writing and Washington State History